itsanaskhanz/Mail-Service/README.md

 npm install
 ```

-2. Create a `.env` file in the backend root directory with the following:
+2. Create a `.env` file in the root level of project with the following:

 ```env
 EMAIL_HOST=smtp.gmail.com